42Entrepreneurs/startup-school/README.md

 > - You do not need to have a clear idea about your project, as long as you are motivated about the adventure.
 > - We may even organize meetups before the program where we can brainstorm on ideas or/and find your cofounder(s).

+### Timeline

+- 8 to 24 march: register on google form
+- 24 to 29 march:  interview with Maxime, Quentin & Thomas
+- monday 8 april: start of the program
+- friday 28th of june : end of the program

 ### Actors:
 - @Thomas - Thomas Payet (thomas@meilisearch.com)
 - @Quentin - Quentin de Quelen (quentin@meilisearch.com)
 - @Maxime - Maxime Imhoff (maxime@42entrepreneurs.fr)
+- @Jean - Jean Philippe